 So, with a deep but noticeably shaky breath, I filled out the last parts of the form, and pressed submit aaannndddd…….nothing.

 Somehow I hadn’t, after working on the project for the last 4 months, and having visited the site and the form what must’ve been hundreds of times, realized that there would be a waiting period between submitting the form and actually knowing whether it got accepted or not.
 Oh the agony.

 Three days of religiously refreshing and revisiting the site whenever I could later, on the morning of the third day, moments before I went to school, I checked it again, and there I saw it, on the site in all of its explosive glory, at the tippy-top of the list too!
 (The site ordered items by most recently added, I later found, not that that could have lowered my excitement in the slightest).

 Oh my happiness and relief went through the roof, and I was downright ecstatic throughout that day and the coming week.
 I had accomplished something then I had never really thought possible, I had made something, coded something that other people could download and run on their own devices!

 The End / The Beginning

-That was my first real foray into coding, my first real project, the first time I got a proverbial peek-behind-the-curtain of what goes into so much of what the world consists of nowadays, my first for so many aspects of coding that it would be impossible to list them all.
+That was my first real foray into coding that had an audience beyond just me, the first time I got a proverbial peek-behind-the-curtain of real, complex software that was alive, and my first for so many aspects of coding that it would be impossible to list them all.

 People have no real need of making add-ons the way I did anymore, one quick Google search shows there’s no shortage of add-on makers now.
 Rows and columns of dropdown menus and you have mostly what you’re looking for.